StrangeBeeCorp/docs/docs/thehive/administration/status/create-a-status.md

     **- Visibility** (available since version 5.5)

-    Specifies whether you want to display or hide a status for users in cases and alerts.
+    Specifies whether you want to display or hide a status in TheHive interface.

     **- Stage**

     The stage linked to the status.
-TheHive includes three predefined stages—*New*, *In progress*, and *Closed*.
+TheHive includes four predefined stages—*New*, *Imported*, *In progress*, and *Closed*.
 These stages are hard-coded and you can't modify, delete, or extend them.
 After you link a stage to a status, you can't change it.
 To assign a different stage, you must [delete the status](delete-a-status.md) and [create a new one](create-a-status.md).

+    !!! info "Imported stage"
+        The *Imported* stage isn't available for selection in the interface.
+It is linked to a specific status that is applied when an alert is [merged into an existing case](../../user-guides/analyst-corner/alerts/alerts-description/merge-alerts.md) or [a new case](../../user-guides/analyst-corner/alerts/alerts-description/new-case-from-selection.md).

     **- Value**